 Now 12 years old, Hudson is in remission thanks to his “I can do this” attitude, exceptional care from VSES, and support from so many of his friends and family.

 It can be difficult for pet owners to carry the emotional and financial weight of these intense medical conditions on their own.
-Jean was very grateful to have some of both burdens lifted off her shoulders by Rochester Hope for Pets, and is thankful for to the generous donors that funded Hudson’s treatments.
+Jean was very grateful to have some of both burdens lifted of her shoulders by Rochester Hope for Pets, for the emotional support of friends and the exceptional care Hudson received at Veterinary Services Emergency Services.

 Tina was adopted when she was three years old by her loving mother, Sandra Leveson.
 She came from a local rescue for cats, and seemed healthy and happy upon adoption.
 A short while after adopting Tina, Sandra noticed that she was acting funny.
 Sandra brought her to the vet, only to find out that Tina needed to have all of her teeth pulled.
 Sandra had to choose between paying for the surgery or having her humanely euthanized.
 Despite needing dental work of her own, Sandra made it clear that “the cat comes first.”
 Dr. Wihlen at Animal Hospital of Pittsford told Sandra he would do whatever he could to help with the expensive surgery, and was able to connect her with a $400 award from Rochester Hope for Pets – a huge relief for Sandra.